glacier girl is the eco warrior hero the world needs

 We talk to social media sensation and environmental activist Glacier Girl about mental health, climate change, and switching tactics when it comes to raising awareness about the things you care about most.

 Most recently, Elizabeth appeared in BBC Four's Silent Roars, alongside other activists such as Munroe Bergdorf, as part of their Listen to Britain 2017 collection of short documentaries.
-Filmed in the snow-capped mountains of the Cairngorms, Scotland, Elizabeth's episode is all about the dangers of climate change, mass consumption, rising sea-level and globalisation, as well as the importance of changing the 'eco friendly' aesthetic in order to appeal to younger generations to come.
-During the episode she candidly addresses the criticism she's faced over the years, from people questioning her motives, accusing her of not really caring about the environment, and just doing it to bolster her social media following.
+Filmed in the snow-capped mountains of the Cairngorms, Scotland, Elizabeth's episode is all about the dangers of climate change, mass consumption, rising sea levels, and globalization, as well as the importance of changing the "eco friendly" aesthetic in order to appeal to younger generations to come.
+During the episode, she candidly addresses the criticism she's faced over the years, from people questioning her motives to accusing her of not really caring about the environment and just doing it to bolster her social media following.
 "It made me doubt myself as an activist," she can be heard on screen.

 Currently studying Geography at Birkbeck University and learning about the environment from a more scientific perspective, she feels confident that taking time to slowly develop ideas will make for better and more engaging work.
-"It's slow, long term stuff which I feel more comfortable with and will actually be more useful.
+"It's slow, long term stuff I feel more comfortable with and will actually be more useful.
 I think working slowly generally makes more sense.
-We haven't got much time with climate change but we can't rush things, either; it doesn't work like that."
+We haven't got much time with climate change, but we can't rush things either.
+It doesn't work like that."

-Saving the planet from human destruction seems like a mammoth task, it's no wonder, then, that Elizabeth is wary of offering one definitive solution.
+Saving the planet from human destruction seems like a mammoth task.
+It's no wonder, then, that Elizabeth is wary of offering one definitive solution.
 "Simplifying really complex issues is not the right way to go about things," she argues.
-"I don't think you can generalise answers for a global population, because the issues are so complex in themselves.
+"I don't think you can generalize answers for a global population, because the issues are so complex in themselves.
 For instance, it's not possible for everybody to be vegan, and even if everybody was vegan then it might not be that sustainable an option."

 Although it can be hard to see immediate results in the fight against climate change, Elizabeth reckons things have at least changed in the way we talk about it.
 "Since I've started, there's been an increase in the amount of people talking about stuff.
 Young people are becoming more and more engaged.
 I think the main thing is really just to talk about it and have conversations about it, because it needs to be a political thing and if we are all communicating about what we want then hopefully, eventually that may happen."